 Blue Steel (Ao-ko, Ao-gami)

 The Japanese sword represents traditional Japanese craftsmanship.
 Made of Japanese steel using iron sand as the raw material, the edge of a Japanese sword is well known throughout the world.
 Hitachi Metals Co., Ltd., produces Yasuki steel from the raw materials for Japanese steel.
 In the past, iron sand with a high degree of purity could be excavated in the mountains in Tottori and Shimane prefectures and was refined to Tama Hagane using traditional processing (Tatara Processing).
 Hitachi Metals further improved the techniques, establishing their Yasuki Works to manufacture steel.
-The steel is called the blue steel, white steel, and yellow steel in the order of quality.
+The steel is called the blue steel, white steel, and yellow steel.
 Such names are said to be derived from the fact that blue and white papers were used to pack the finished steel for identification.

 Styles and Uses of Japanese Knives

 The Yanagi is a long slicing knife that was designed to slice thin slices of fish for sushi and sashimi.
 The length and shape of the blade allows it to slice through an ingredient in long uninterrupted strokes, preserving the ingredient’s freshness and integrity.

 The Deba knife is a heavy knife that was made to filet and butcher whole fish.
 The heft of the Deba knife allows it to cut through the heads and bones of a fish, and its smaller pointed tip filets the flesh from the bones.
 The Deba knife can used be for chicken and meat but is not recommended for cutting through large bones.